onap/integration/docs/docs_vFW_CNF_CDS.rst

 Retrieving logins and passwords of ONAP components ..................................................

-Since Frankfurt release hardcoded passwords were mostly removed and it is possible to configure passwords of ONAP components in time of installation.
+Since Frankfurt release hardcoded passwords were mostly removed and it is possible to configure passwords of ONAP components in time of their installation.
 In order to retrieve these passwords with associated logins it is required to get them with kubectl.
-Below is the procedure on mariadb-galera DB example.
+Below is the procedure on mariadb-galera DB component example.

 ::